Bernard L. Fanaroff: Career and research

 After completing his PhD, Fanaroff returned to South Africa and lectured in Astronomy at WITS for two years.
 He resigned from the university at the end of 1976 to work as an organizer for the Metal and Allied Workers Union.
 He served as an organiser of MAWU, which later amalgamated with other unions to become the National Union of Metalworkers of South Africa and served NUMSA as a national secretary from 1987 to 1994.
-He joined the government as a Deputy Director-General in the Office of President Nelson Mandela from 1994–1999.
+He joined the government as a Deputy Director-General in the Office of President Nelson Mandela from 1994 to 1999.
 He served as head of the Office for the Reconstruction and Development Programme; Deputy director-general of the Department of Safety and Security (1997-2000); Chair of the integrated Justice System Board and Steering Committee for Border Control.
 In May 2010 he was appointed a Non-executive director of Eskom.

 In 2003 Fanaroff was appointed the Project Director of South Africa's Square Kilometre Array (SKA) bid, a position he held until his retirement in 2015, although he still continued on in an advisory capacity.

 Early on Fanaroff realised that the Karoo region in which the SKA is to be located has a shortage of qualified teachers for mathematics and science.
-To overcome this problem and to supply the project with future skilled South African scientists, engineers and artisans Fanaroff and his colleagues established an artisan training centre in the Karoo and instituted a programme to bring qualified teachers to the local schools, as part of a much larger Human Capital Development programme to train students from South Africa and ghe rest of Africa from undergraduate to post-doctoral level.
+To overcome this problem and to supply the project with future skilled South African scientists, engineers and artisans Fanaroff and his colleagues established an artisan training centre in the Karoo and instituted a programme to bring qualified teachers to the local schools, as part of a much larger Human Capital Development programme to train students from South Africa and the rest of Africa from undergraduate to post-doctoral level.

+In 2020 Fanaroff was appointed the chairman of the board of directors of Karoo Biosciences, a company co-founded in 2019 by Jack Lewis and Omar Burjaqby.